 Another favorite is Erali Guesthouse, located a short walk uphill from Lenin Street offering sweeping views of Murghab below.
 You’ll feel more like family than a guest here which is a definite plus.
 You’ll pay 140 TJS/night for a dorm bed with dinner and breakfast.
 It’s best to call them at least a couple of hours in advance at +992563751421618.

 Likely the cheapest place in town to stay is Tulfabek Homestay, offering dorms beds for a cool 45 TJS night, including dinner and breakfast.
 The homestay is tucked in off of Lenin Street, but almost every driver and Murghab local knows where it’s at.
 You can call to book at +992935389159, or try your luck just showing up and seeing if they have space.

 Situated conveniently right on Lenin Street the Pamir Hotel is a well-known landmark.
 They have an array of room options from the cheap 100 TJS/night dorm beds with shared bathrooms to the more luxurious private rooms with ensuites for closer to 200-300 TJS per night.
 There is a restaurant on site.

 Getting In & Out Of Murghab

-Toward Alichur & Khorog: Getting a shared taxi from Khorog is usually quite easy with a few shared taxis leaving the lot next to the Khorog Bazaar in the mornings.
+Toward Alichur & Khorog: Getting a shared taxi from Khorog is usually quite easy with a few shared taxis leave from a lot just beyond the University of Central Asia campus to the east of town.
 Shared taxis depart Murghab Bazaar bound for Khorog most mornings.

 Getting to Alichur is quite easy as most shared taxis headed for Murghab from Khorog and vice versa will drop you there, getting out may take a little time.
 Ask around Alichur if any cars will be departing in the direction you need, or try to hitch along the main road.